LeilaniL/study-suggester/src/_notes.md

 TODO: read up on BATCHES vs. TRANSACTIONS in Firestore (transactions include reads)

-- Assigning sequential IDs for getting random one returned: these need to be unique to a user.
+TODO: Assigning sequential IDs for getting random one returned: these need to be unique to a user.
 Don't want to return someone else's entry!
 Or try to access an out-of-range ID because count isn't restricted to just your own documents.
 Maybe separate collection per user?

 WHAT: using `set` instead of `add` lets you specify ID

+TODO: Should the totalCount be a property of the Firebase class that's retrieved/set upon instantiation?
+Maybe half the methods would need that value currently (post, getRandom)

+How do we keep the totalNumber tied to the countIDs?
+Set listener?
+(Related: For delete, should we have 'soft delete'--keeping the IDs and count the same?)

 Status:
 ✓ getDetail()/GET{id} is working